Home

 So I think it is obvious they were still observing both.

-Also he would have been transgressing The Torah to have left The Upper Room that night if it was the 14th.
+He would have been transgressing The Torah to have left The Upper Room that night if it was the 14th, the command to

 observance.